the-m8/Travelling_to_Seattle_Accomodations/README.md

-# Analysis of Airbnb data in Seattle
+# Analysis of airbnb data in Seattle

-The analized dataset is part of the Airbnb inside published on the Kaggle Website.
-It contains prices on available Seattle accomodation between January 4th 2016 and January 2nd 2017 as well as details to all Airbnb-accomodations in Seattle with availability and scraped on January 4th 2016.
-Furthermore, reviews on the accomodations between June 7th 2009 and January 3rd 2016 are provided.
+The analized dataset is part of the airbnb inside published on the Kaggle Website.
+It contains prices on available Seattle accommodation between January 4th 2016 and January 2nd 2017 as well as details to all airbnb-accommodations in Seattle with availability and scraped on January 4th 2016.
+Furthermore, reviews on the accommodations between June 7th 2009 and January 3rd 2016 are provided.

 ## Table of contents
 1. [Installation](#installation)